FayCarsons/Portfolio-Site/blogs/Texel-Frontend/Texel-frontend.md

 }
 ```

 That's it.
 We pull effects from the queue and execute them in sequence.
 Each has to complete before we can move on to the next.
 In the event that concurrency *is* what we want, Effect's `withConcurrency` combinator can be used to configure this on a more granular level.
-For example, we could extend the event type to accept arrays of effect to communicate this to the event bus and execute it like this:
+For example, we could extend the event type to accept arrays of effects to communicate this to the event bus:

 ```typescript
 const result =